A leading cause of cancer is avoidable.

 We all deserve to work, meet, and play smoke free.

 Demand for smoke-free meeting spaces continues to grow throughout the state.
-The Southern Nevada Health District, Washoe County Health District, and community partners have responded by developing a Smoke-Free Meetings Directory.
-This directory serves as a one-stop shop for all information needed to book your next meeting or conference in a smoke-free location.
+To meet demand, we've created a Smoke-Free Meetings Directory to serve as a one-stop shop for all information needed to book your next meeting or conference in a smoke-free location.

 Numerous businesses and organizations have also signed on to the Smoke Free Meetings Policy Pledge, making the commitment to only host or sponsor events in smoke free locations.
 See who's adopted a policy.